-Funding: this study received a grant from Universitas Indonesia (Publikasi Terindeks Internasional
+Funding: this study received a grant from Universitas Indonesia (Publikasi Terindeks Internasional 2022).

-Ethical approval and consent to participate: this study was approved by the Health Research Ethics collection.

-Committee, Faculty of Medicine, Universitas Indonesia with ethical approval Number KETavailable from the corresponding author on reasonable request.
+Ethical approval and consent to participate: this study was approved by the Health Research Ethics Committee, Faculty of Medicine, Universitas Indonesia with ethical approval Number KET-874/UN2.F1/ETIK/PPM.00.02/2022.

-874/UN2.F1/ETIK/PPM.00.02/2022.
-Written informed consent was obtained prior to the data

-Availability of data and material: the datasets generated and/or analysed during the study are
+Availability of data and material: the datasets generated and/or analyzed during the study are available from the corresponding author upon reasonable request.